 Determining Performance Under the PFAs: The design of the PFAs contemplated the occurrence of circumstances and events over the five-year PFA Performance Period that could distort the plan results (e.g., mergers, acquisition, etc.).
-Specifically to account for such potential future planned events, at the inception of the PFAs in 2017 the Compensation Committee adopted an adjustment methodology that prescribed up from how such events will be treated for purposes of determining performance under the PFAs.
-The adjustment methodology for the PFAs in 2017 the Compensation Committee adopted an adjustment methodology that prescribed up from how such events will be investor return metrics - one of the elements of the calculated investor return metric measures the value of shareholder returns realized as a result of returning cash to shareholders.
+Specifically to account for such potential future planned events, at the inception of the PFAs in 2017 the Compensation Committee adopted an adjustment methodology that prescribed up front how such events will be treated for purposes of determining performance under the PFAs.
+The adjustment methodology for the PFAs gives credit for cash flow generated from acquisitions due to the natural tension between the cash flow and the calculated investor return metrics - one of the elements of the calculated investor return metric measures the value of shareholder returns realized as a result of returning cash to shareholders in the form of dividends or share buy-backs, which ensures that management evaluates the trade-offs between the return on investment associated with using our cash to pursue acquisitions compared to returning that cash to shareholders.
 Likewise, adjustments were made for the impact of any future divestitures for the balance of the PFA Performance Period to ensure that divestitures made in the long-term interests of shareholders will neither positively nor negatively impact the performance results under the plan for the remainder of the PFA Performance Period.
-The adjustment methodology also provides for adjustments for the impact of cretani legal liability costs and other one-time expenses if the expenditure is otherwise adjusted out for purposes of determining Non-GAAP Adjusted EBITA.
+The adjustment methodology also provides for adjustments for the impact of certain legal liability costs and other one-time expenses if the expenditure is otherwise adjusted out for purposes of determining Non-GAAP Adjusted EBITA.